Program Director: Daniel Pastula, MD

-Our Neuro-Infectious Diseases/Neuroimmunology Fellowship is a joint program between the Department of Neurology and the Division of Infectious Diseases, and is open to both neurologists and infectious disease physicians who wish to learn more about neuro-infectious and neuro-inflammatory conditions.
-It is a one-year clinical Neuro-Infectious Diseases/Neuroimmunology Fellowship at the University of Colorado Hospital from July 1 to June 30.
+Our Neuro-Infectious Diseases/Autoimmune Neurology Fellowship is a joint program between the Department of Neurology and the Division of Infectious Diseases.
+It is open to both neurologists and infectious disease physicians who wish to learn more about neuro-infectious and neuro-inflammatory conditions.
+It is a one-year clinical fellowship at the University of Colorado Hospital from July 1 to June 30.

 Denver, Colorado, offers many outdoor and cultural activities.
 Whether you like skiing, hiking, drinking craft beer, visiting museums, or going to games, there is plenty to see and do while training here!